salih0606/JavaFX-TowerDefense/README.md

 * `level*.txt`: Configuration files for map layouts and enemy wave data.

 ## 🎮 How to Run
-1. Ensure you have **Java 21** or later installed.
+1. You can download the ready-to-play version from the Releases section
-2. Download the project folder.
+3. Download the project folder.
-3. Run the `Baslat.bat` file (for Windows users) which handles the JavaFX module-path and dependencies automatically.
+4. Run the `Baslat.bat` file (for Windows users) which handles the JavaFX module-path and dependencies automatically.

 ## ✍️ Author
 **Ahmet Salih Demir** *Computer Engineering Student at Marmara University*